Avdeev99/Avdeev99/README.md

 ### :mortar_board: **Education**

-- Master of Science in Software Engineering
+- Master of Science in Software Engineering **with high honors**
-  - *Kharkiv National University of Radio Electronics, Ukraine*
+  - Kharkiv National University of Radio Electronics, Ukraine
-  - *With High Honors*
-  - *GPA: 92.84 / 100*
+  - GPA: 92.84 / 100

-- Bachelor of Science in Software Engineering
+- Bachelor of Science in Software Engineering **with high honors**
-  - *Kharkiv National University of Radio Electronics, Ukraine*
+  - Kharkiv National University of Radio Electronics, Ukraine
-  - *With High Honors*
-  - *GPA: 93.62 / 100*
+  - GPA: 93.62 / 100

 ---